 The twin towers of the Cathedral

-- There are twin square towers with the height of 31.5m and each tower fitted with five bells.
+There are twin square towers with a height of 31.5 meters and each tower fitted with five bells.

 St Joseph's Cathedral Exterior.